 - 5.2 List of required personal protective equipment (PPE) provided by Skills/Compétences Canada.

 - Gloves

 - Safety Glasses

+- Hard Hats

+- Hearing Protection (as Required)

-- 5.3 List of required personal protective equipment (PPE) provided by the competitor.
+5.3 List of required personal protective equipment (PPE) provided by the competitor.

-- CSA approved safety shoes

-Gloves (cut resistant, i.e. Mechanix) Competitor can choose to bring their own gloves as long as they are cut resistant and in good condition (May be subject to review by the National Technical Committee (NTC).
+- CSA approved safety shoes - Gloves (cut resistant, i.e. Mechanix) Competitor can choose to bring their own gloves as long as they are cut resistant and in good condition (May be subject to review by the National Technical Committee (NTC).